-- The scholar, not due to a documented disability, is reading levels below grade level. - The scholar is one year below grade level in mathematics. - The scholar has received an F (does not meet) in reading or mathematics for two terms on the report card.

-- Past history indicates no previous retention(s). - An inordinate number of absences (18 or more) has occurred. - Appropriate tiered interventions, including Tier-3 interventions, have been provided and documented.
+- The scholar, not due to a documented disability, is reading below grade level on the NWEA MAP assessment and/or the Illinois Assessment of Readiness. - The scholar is one year below grade level in mathematics on the NWEA MAP assessment and/or the Illinois Assessment of Readiness. - The scholar has received an F (does not meet) in reading or mathematics for two terms on the report card. - Past history indicates no previous retention(s). - An inordinate number of absences (18 or more) has occurred. - Appropriate tiered interventions, including Tier-3 interventions, have been provided and documented.